 Decided June 1, 1964.

-Defendant was convicted in Essex County Court of unlawful possession of lottery slips and he appealed.
+The defendant was convicted in Essex County Court of unlawful possession of lottery slips and he appealed.
 The Superior Court, Appellate Division, 79 N.J.Super.
-242, 191 A.2d 208, affirmed, and defendant appealed.
-The Supreme Court, Weintraub, C.J., held that determination of whether the State should be obliged to reveal a confidential informant upon inquiry into validity of a search without a warrant rests with the judge who hears the motion to suppress, and he should not require disclosure unless he determines it is necessary in order to pass upon probable cause.
+242, 191 A.2d 208, affirmed, and the defendant appealed.
+The Supreme Court, Weintraub, C.J., held that determination of whether the State should be obliged to reveal a confidential informant upon an inquiry into the validity of a search without a warrant rests with the judge who hears the motion to suppress, and he should not require disclosure unless he determines it is necessary in order to pass upon probable cause.
 [More information concerning this subject may be found at NJ Confidential Informant Disclosure]

 *379 **40 Clive S. Cummis, Newark, for appellant (Schiff, Cummis & Kent, Newark, attorneys).Peter Murray, Asst.
 Pros., for respondent (Brendan T. Byrne, Essex County, Pros., attorney).